 Surprisingly, a significant fraction of the total load is due to the occasional defective client design that spews an alarming number of packets without good reason.
-In one incident at the University of Wisconsin a defective NTP implementation in a router product resulted in a large scale denial of service attack on the university's network.
+In one incident at the University of Wisconsin a defective router product resulted in massive network and server meltdown.
 At NIST and USNO most of the population are well behaved mice, but a significant proportion of the total traffic is due to a relatively few number of abusive elephants.
-The paper proposes that the best advice may be to find the elephants and shoot them.
+The paper proposes that the best advice may be to find the elephants and shoot them